 - Notifications for the Fall and Winter term awards are made into the first few weeks of that term.
 If supervisors cannot guarantee a position, students should continue to seek other positions and inform both their supervisor and Julie Shikaze to remove their name from the reserve list if one is found.

 Winter 2018: November 6, 2017

 - The University of Waterloo requires students to have a minimum cumulative average of 72%.

 - Students in 1B can hold the award as long as they had an 72% or higher average in their 1A term and at the time of holding their award they will have completed at least 2 terms of full time study.

 - Students applying for a USRA must be registered full-time in a bachelor’s degree program at the time of the application.
 Students can hold the award in the term immediately after their 4B term.

 - Students may hold only one award per fiscal year and can hold only three awards throughout their undergraduate career.

-- It is the responsibility of the NSERC USRA (co-op) recipient to inform the co-operative education center in a timely manner about their intention to hold a USRA rather than seeking employment through co-op.
+Note: It is the responsibility of the co-op student to inform the co-operative education centre in a timely manner about their intention to hold a USRA rather than seeking employment through co-op.